Wasealex/alx-system_engineering-devops/0x00-shell_basics/README.md

-		    the /boot directory (in this order), in long format.(. .. /boot 12-file_type is used to look what kind of file it is (type) 13-symbolic_link creates a short cut alias for given target file(ln)
+		    the /boot directory (in this order), in long format.(. .. /boot 12-file_type is used to look what kind of file it is (type) 13-symbolic_link creates a short cut alias for given target file(ln) 14-copy_html is used to copy file from current to parrent directory (cp)